-Line of Credit (LOC)
+Types of HOA Loans: Line of Credit (LOC)

-LOC With Conversion
+Types of HOA Loans: LOC With Conversion

-Often times Associations want to utilize a line of credit during the construction or renovation phase that converts to a longer-term loan once the project has been completed.
-While an association can save interest expense by only paying interest on the funds as they are borrowed, they may be incurring interest rate risk because the rate for the longer-term loan won’t be established until the loan actually converts from a line of credit to a “term” loan.
-Consequently, the actual amount of monthly principal and interest payments on the loan won’t be firmly set until the interest only period ends.
+In some instances, the HOA may be incurring interest rate risk if the rate for the longer-term loan isn’t established until the loan converts from a line of credit to a term loan.
+In these instances, the actual monthly principal and interest payments won’t be fixed until the interest-only period ends.

 Sometimes associations find themselves in a short-term bind.
 Perhaps they only need funds for a 3-5 year period.
 Monthly payments on medium-term loans tend to be high.
 But total interest costs are low when compared with longer-term loans.
 Medium-term loans allow associations to extinguish their debt in a shorter period.